Entanglement spectrum and entropy in topological non-Hermitian systems and non-unitary conformal field theories: Introduction

 \section{Introduction}

-In contemporary condensed matter physics, quantum entanglement has been proven to be a key concept to reveal properties of many-body quantum systems.
+In contemporary condensed matter physics, quantum entanglement plays a pivotal role in characterizing and obtaining a deeper understanding of many-body quantum systems.
 For example, the topological entanglement entropy provides a direct method to detect topological order \cite{Kitaev2006,Levin2006}.
-Entanglement spectra can extract the low energy excitation in the topological systems and fractional quantum Hall systems \cite{2006PhRvB..73x5115R, Li2008,Turner2010,Hughes2011,Chang_2014}.
-Moreover, it paves a way for a deeper understanding of the renormalization group and an emergent holographic space-time \cite{Ryu2006, Ryu2006_2,Nishioka2009}.
+The subsystem size scaling of the entanglement entropy can be used to extract useful information of conformally invariant systems \cite{Calabrese_2004}.
+Ground-state properties of topological systems are also reflected in their entanglement spectra \cite{2006PhRvB..73x5115R, Li2008, 2010PhRvB..81f4439P, Turner2010,Hughes2011,Chang_2014}.
+Moreover, quantum entanglement paves a way for a deeper understanding of the renormalization group and an emergent holographic space-time \cite{Ryu2006, Ryu2006_2,Nishioka2009}.

-In this letter, we investigate quantum entanglement in non-Hermitian systems, ranging from non-Hermitian gapped (topological) systems, to critical systems, which can be described by non-unitary conformal field theories (CFTs) at low energies.
-To investigate these non-Hermitian systems, we first use a generalized definition of the reduced density matrix in terms of the biorthogonal basis \cite{Brody2013}.
-We show that this generalized-reduced density matrix can be constructed from the correlation matrix and the overlap matrix in free-fermion systems.
-The early studies of the entanglement in the non-Hermitian systems are mostly restricted in spin chains \cite{Jatkar2017,Couvreur2017}, non-unitary CFTs \cite{Bianchini2015,Bianchini2015a}, and holographic approach \cite{Narayan2016}.
-Another approach is using the flatten singular-value decomposition to extract the entanglement spectrum in the topological non-hermitian systems \cite{Herviou2019}.
-Besides these developments, our methods are applicable to both gapped and gapless phases and can be extended to non-equilibrium setups.

-As a particular example, we investigate the non-Hermitian Su-Schrieffer-Heeger (SSH) model with the combination of parity and time-reversal symmetry (PT symmetry).
-There are two PT symmetric phases, trivial and topological ones, separated by a PT broken phase.
-In PT symmetric phases, the energy spectrum is fully gapped and the PT symmetry enforces the energy to be real.
-We first show that the existence of mid-gap states in the entanglement spectrum is concurrent with the existence of protected physical boundary modes in these PT symmetric phases \cite{Yao2018,Lieu2018}: The topological PT symmetric phase supports the mid-gap states in the entanglement spectrum, while the trivial PT symmetry phase does not.
-Thus, the entanglement spectrum provides a way to characterize the topological non-Hermitian phases.
+In this letter, we aim to extend the quantum-entanglement based approach to systems that lack hermiticity.
+Non-Hermitian quantum mechanical systems, in particular, those which host topological phenomena, have attracted a lot of interest recently \cite{Esaki2011,Schomerus2013,Lee2016, Weimann2017,Alvarez2018, Yin2018, Kunst2018, Kawabata2018_2,Klett2017,Klett2018,Yao2018,Lieu2018,Gong2018, Kawabata2019,Wang2019,Parto2018,Shen2018,Yoshida2018,Yoshida2019}.
+To be concrete, we take, as paradigmatic examples, the non-Hermitian Su-Schrieffer-Heeger (SSH) model with the combination of parity and time-reversal symmetry (PT-symmetry) \cite{Klett2017, Klett2018,Yao2018,Lieu2018}, and non-Hermitian Chern insulators \cite{Kawabata2018}.
+These non-Hermitian models host a variety of trivial and topological gapped phases, as well as gapless phases and critical points.